Medieval Hagiography An Anthology

 The Novellino or One Hundred Ancient Tales An Edition and Translation based on the 1525 Gualteruzzi editio princeps

-Medieval Scholarship Biographical Studies on the Formation of a Discipline: Religion and Art
+Medieval Scholarship: Biographical Studies on the Formation of a Discipline Literature and Philology

 By Thomas Head

 This collection presents-through the medium of translated sources-a comprehensive guide to the development of hagiography and the cult of the saints in western Christendom during the middle ages.
 It provides an unparalleled resource for the study of the ideals of sanctity and the practice of ...

 First published in 1997.
 Considered one of the first prose works in Italian and a precursor of the Decameron,this is the first complete translation of the Novellino into English, based on the 1525 editio princeps.
 While manuscripts vary as to wording and the number of tales, the 1525 first edition ...

 May 13, 2016

 This collection, comprising nine critical essays from prominent and emerging medievalists, seeks to explore the different ways in which French authors of the Middle Ages transgress normative social and cultural gender codes in their literary works Offering fresh approaches to texts that have long ...

 This is the third of a three-volume set on medieval scholarship that presents original biographical essays on scholars whose work has shaped medieval studies for the past four hundred years.
 A companion to Volume 1: History and Volume 2: Literature and Philology, Volume 3: Philosophy and the Arts...